G5JDA/SOTAtoADIF/README.md

   - This may significantly speed up the API lookups as built-in urllib reestablishes a connection for each request (including DNS lookup!!!)
   SOTA API is https only so overhead is quite high.
+- [ ] We could use pyinstaller to create a less complicated way to use this program for users not familiar with python

 ## Getting Started / How to Use